jadeh2/Data100/README.md

 # Wicked Problems

 Bio
 Hi, my name is Jade Haas and I'm from Northern Virginia, more specifically Centreville.
 My interests include reading, drawing, and playing tennis.
-As of now, I am undecided for my major, but I am open to taking new and interesting classes and am looking forward to learning more about data science.
+As of now, my major is undecided, but I am open to taking new and interesting classes and am looking forward to learning more about data science.

 Index for Data Science 100 course